TheSwedishFlu/E-save/README.md

 **Code planning**

-1. Getting daily price for electricity.
+1. Getting daily price for electricity. /Done
-2. Finding the 8 cheapest hours of 24 if the price is over max cost value.
+2. Finding the 8 cheapest hours of 24 if the price is over max cost value. /Done
-3. Timefunction for when to buy.
+3. Timefunction for when to buy. /Done
+4. Function for renewing price index exery day. /Done
-4. Pin output on Rasberry if price is cheap or under max cost. (put on electricity relay).
+5. Pin output on Rasberry if price is cheap or under max cost. (put on electricity relay). /Done
-5. Override button.
-(If elecricity is needed on hours even when it's expensive)
+6. Override button.
+(If elecricity is needed on hours even when it's expensive) / In progress
-6. Time reset/auto off for override button.
-Set to 8 hours if override function is still on / forgotten.
+7. Time reset/auto off for override button.
+Set to 8 hours if override function is still on / forgotten. /In progress